-As an example, a licensee has 15 armed responders, which exceeds the minimum number of required armed responders of ten in 10 CFR 73.55(k) The licensee submits a 10 CFR 50.54(p)(2) change to reduce number to ten.
-Since the regulatory requirements are considered the baseline for the change threshold, the licensee could use 10 CFR 50.54(p)(2) to reduce number if the site-specific evaluation determines that the requirements of 10 CFR 73.55 are met and no adverse impact to the licensee’s capability to detect, assess, interdict, neutralize.
+As an example, a licensee has 15 armed responders, which exceeds the minimum number of required armed responders of ten, as prescribed in 10 CFR 73.55(k)(5)(ii).
+The licensee submits a 10 CFR 50.54(p)(2) change to reduce its numbers to ten.
+Since the regulatory requirements are considered the baseline for the change threshold, the licensee could use 10 CFR 50.54(p)(2) to reduce its responder numbers if the licensee’s site-specific evaluation determines that the requirements of 10 CFR 73.55 are met and the change results in no adverse impact to the licensee’s capability to detect, assess, interdict, or neutralize.

+NRC staff performing the inspection of the changes should be knowledgeable of previous changes to the security plan that have occurred over time, to ensure that a deterioration of the established licensing basis (e.g., multiple security plan changes that accumulatively impact the licensing basis) does not occur.
+A change would not maintain safeguards effectiveness if a licensee made a change in such a manner that the capabilities to detect, assess, interdict, or neutralize were reduced or eliminated without compensating changes, such that the licensee would no longer be able to ensure the effectiveness of the physical protection program.

-To prepare for inspection activity, inspector should review previous security plan revision in effect at the time of the last baseline inspection to gain a better understanding of the nature of the changes.
+To prepare for this inspection activity, inspector(s) should review previous security plan revisions in effect at the time of the last baseline inspection to gain a better understanding of the nature of the change(s).
+In addition, inspector(s) should review all 10 CFR 50.54(p)(2) NSIR Screening Reviews that have been completed since the last baseline inspection.

-If the inspector anticipate the inspection of all security plan changes would likely exceed the 8-hour resource allocation, the inspector should contact NSIR for support.
+If the inspector(s) anticipate the inspection of all security plan changes would likely exceed the 8-hour resource allocation, the inspector(s) should contact NSIR for support.

 This procedure can be conducted in office, on site, or a combination of both.